Online Bachelor of Science in Nursing, RN to BSN degree completion

 This self-paced program is ideally suited for students who:

-- Reside in and are licensed as a registered nurse in Wisconsin
+- Reside in Wisconsin and are licensed as a registered nurse or are a

 - Are motivated, disciplined self-starters who can work independently